neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

   File "<stdin>", line 1, in <module>
 UnicodeEncodeError: 'ascii' codec can't encode characters in position 3-4: ordinal not in range(128)
 ```
 String `a` can be encoded using both ASCII and UTF-8 as expected.
-Also as expected, encoding string `b` using ASCII results in an error since `ŔŖ` are not ASCII compatible.
+Also as expected, encoding string `b` using ASCII results in an error since neither `Ŕ` nor `Ŗ` are ASCII compatible.
 And encoding string `b` using UTF-8 renders a string that is a mix of ASCII characters (what python 2 can handle) and the hex representations of the non-ASCII characters python 2 couldn't handle.

 A unicode string in python 2 is just a combination of ASCII-compatible characters and the code points of non-ASCII compatible characters.
 What about python 3?
 Python 3 got rid of the distinction between a regular string (e.g., `abc`) and a unicode string (e.g., `u'abc'`), and just has regular strings without any prefixes.
 Does this mean there are no unicode strings in python 3?